 Students must submit an application and a current copy of their CV in order to be considered for the Certificate in Homeland Security.
 The application, along with deadlines and eligibility requirements, can be obtained by contacting the designated certificate director.
 Upon completion, application materials should be submitted to Professor Lewis Griffith.

-Complete seven courses (28 total credits), including the following courses:
+Complete six courses (24 total credits).